 The project manager/Concerned department Manager will identify the requirement of material and verify the quantity against the procurement budget.
 The Project Manager/ Concerned Manager will enter the following details in the system: items required, specifications, quantity, desired delivery date.
-The Project Manager has to approve the requisition online and only then can it be viewed by Purchase Manager.
-The indent raised by the site shall be received at the purchase executive.
-The purchase executive shall determine whether the delivery date mentioned in the intent is as per the ‘Lead Time Schedule’.
+The Project Manager has to approve the requisition online and only then can it be viewed by the Purchase Manager.
+The indent raised by the site shall be received by the purchase executive.
+The purchasing executive shall determine whether the delivery date mentioned in the intent is as per the ‘Lead Time Schedule’.
 If the delivery date does not meet the lead time schedule, the project manager will be required to provide justification for the same.

 6.7.2 Inter-Site Transfer of Material

 If the delivery date meets the lead time schedule, the store coordinator will check the availability of stock at the central warehouse or other sites in the vicinity for the same material and inform the purchase executive accordingly.
 If the stock is available at the central warehouse or other sites, a material transfer note will be prepared through the system and the same will be forwarded to the project manager.
-If the required quantity is not available at a central warehouse or other sites, purchase order shall be raised for the required material.
+If the required quantity is not available at a central warehouse or other sites, a purchase order shall be raised for the required material.

 6.8 Preparation of Purchase Order

 A purchase requisition will be prepared by the Concerned Manager and shall be forwarded to the Purchase Manager/Executive with the prior approval of the project manager through the system.
 Based on the requisition received from the site, the Purchase Manager/Executive will prepare the purchase order which will be system generated.
-The purchase order for direct materials shall be raised on the basis of rate contract as entered into.
-The purchase order for finished materials will be raised on the basis of the long term contract with the strategic partner.
-The purchase order for regular material shall be raised on the basis of monthly ‘base rate’ determined.
+The purchase order for direct materials shall be raised on the basis of the rate contract as entered into.
+The purchase order for finished materials will be raised on the basis of the long-term contract with the strategic partner.
+The purchase order for regular material shall be raised on the basis of the monthly ‘base rate’ determined.
 The project manager will ensure that the cost is within the budgeted cost.
 In case the cost exceeds the budgeted cost, the Purchase Manager will provide reasons for the same and obtain approval from the CEO.
 The purchase order will be approved as per limits specified in the authority matrix.
 The PO will then be sent/ emailed to the vendor.